 - Airport Activity Survey of Air Taxi/Commercial Operators

 - Bureau of Transportation Statistics Aviation Library (including Form 41, Schedules T-100 and T-100(f), Air Carrier Data)

 - Form 41, Schedules T-100 and T-100(f), Air Carrier Data

 The data obtained from the above sources are merged into the ACAIS database and then reviewed by FAA staff and the individual airports.
 We then coordinate erroneous or inconsistent data with the air carrier, make appropriate revisions, and finalize the data.

 The database supports the FAA's Airport Improvement Program (AIP) apportionment formula calculations.
 Passenger boarding and all-cargo data is collected for a full calendar year and determines entitlements for the next full fiscal year (i.e., calendar year 2012 data determines Fiscal Year 2014 entitlement funds).
 For AIP purposes, passengers enplaned also includes passengers onboard international flights that transit an airport located in the 50 states for non-traffic purposes.

-- Preliminary Calendar Year 2013 enplanement and all-cargo data will be available in July 2014.
+- Final Calendar Year 2013 enplanement and all-cargo data will be available in September 2014.